The LGL Group (NYSEAMERICAN:LGL) Now Covered by StockNews.com

 The LGL Group, Inc, together with its subsidiaries, engages in the design, manufacture, and marketing of frequency and spectrum control products in the United States and internationally.
 The company offers NTP Servers, broadband amplifiers, RF distribution, 1PPS distribution, and fiber optic distribution.

-- Get a free copy of the StockNews.com research report on The LGL Group (LGL)
+- Get a free research report on The LGL Group from StockNews.com

 Receive News & Ratings for The LGL Group Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for The LGL Group and related companies with MarketBeat.com's FREE daily email newsletter.